falkTX/Cadence/INSTALL.md

  - LinuxSampler

 On Debian and Ubuntu, use this command to install all dependencies: <br/>
-`$ sudo apt-get install libjack-dev liblo-dev libgtk2.0-dev libqt4-dev qt4-dev-tools python-qt4-dev pyqt4-dev-tools libfluidsynth-dev`
+`$ sudo apt-get install libjack-dev liblo-dev libgtk2.0-dev libqt4-dev libfluidsynth-dev` <br/>
+`$ sudo apt-get install qt4-dev-tools python-qt4-dev pyqt4-dev-tools`

 NOTE: linuxsampler is not packaged in either Debian or Ubuntu, but it's available in KXStudio. <br/>
 <br/>